Applying for Scholarships: Common Questions & Answers

 Potentially, yes.
 Some scholarships are only awarded to students transitioning directly from high school to college.
-If you already received a scholarship and now are considering a gap year, be sure to communicate clearly with the scholarship organization about your plans.
-They may not be able to award you the money until you begin school.
+If you already received a scholarship and now are considering taking a gap year, be sure to communicate clearly with the scholarship organization about your plans.
+They may not be able to award you the money until you begin college.

 Do I have to re-apply for scholarships every school year?

 It depends on the scholarship.
 Some are one-time scholarships.
 Others may be eligible for renewal each term or school year depending on requirements such as grades, GPA, and more.
 If you receive a scholarship, be sure to ask about any renewal requirements you will need to follow.